 Quick Problem Solving.
 When an issue arises, your clients want a solution as quickly as possible.
 Integrating IT documentation software with remote monitoring and management tools enables your team to rapidly access the information they need anytime, from anywhere, with less effort.

 Consistency Across Services.
-Documentation software provides all technicians with a central information hub and a network to update it, allowing you to rotate technicians on accounts without changes in customer service quality.
-Using documentation also ensures consistent service delivery.
+Documentation software provides all technicians with the information in one area with a network to edit it, allowing multiple technicians on accounts without sacrificing customer service quality.
+Documentation templates are already written documents that create this consistency across services.
+Using documentation also ensures consistent service delivery and streamlined project management.

 Fewer Issues.
 Access to consistent information results in fewer troubleshooting issues, as every member of your team has the same “instructions,” so to speak.
-In addition, your team can identify, document, and systematically address any operational errors that result from the instructions.
+In addition, through collaborative editing, your team can identify, document,and systematically address any operational errors that result from the instructions.

 Finally, in the event of an issue, the software makes it easy to identify the technical breakdown and determine who or what caused the problem, resulting in optimized, error-free operations.